 Woodford Reserve Bourbon Distillery

-A winding drive through iconic thoroughbred farms blanketed with a pristine Bluegrass quilt and lined with richly stained four-board fencing leads to the centuries-old Woodford Estate.
-Even if you don’t love bourbon (sshh, don’t say that out loud around here!), that experience alone is plenty reason to put this piece of Kentucky history on your must-see list.
+From the bluegrass fields to the bourbon barrels, everything about this old distillery is the definition of Kentucky.
+Heck, Woodford Reserve Bourbon is practically Kentucky in a bottle if you think about it.
+A winding drive through iconic thoroughbred farms blanketed with a pristine Bluegrass quilt leads you to the centuries-old estate.
+Even if you don’t love bourbon (sshh, don’t say that out loud around here!), the experience alone is plenty reason to put this piece of Kentucky history on your must-see list.

 Where is Woodford Reserve Bourbon Made?

-Though it has changed hands a couple of times over the last couple hundred years, Woodford still uses the original distillery to produce some of the finest bourbon and whiskey.
+The Woodford Reserve brand has since become one of the most renowned and respected bourbon brands in the world.
+Despite changing hands a few times over the last couple hundred years, Woodford still uses the original distillery to produce bourbon.
 If you ask me, that’s pretty special.
+It is now one of the oldest, smallest, and dare I say, most beautiful bourbon distilleries in the state.
 You don’t have to take my word for it though.
 Woodford Reserve is now recognized as a National Historic Landmark.

-Kentucky Bourbon Trail Tours
+Woodford Reserve Distillery & Other Kentucky Bourbon Trail Tours

+Exploring the Bourbon Trail is a great way to experience Kentucky.
 Plan your own Kentucky Bourbon Trail tour using the Bourbon Trail Trip Planner.
 You can even get a free Bourbon Trail Passport to collect stamps at each distillery!